 A low carb meatloaf that uses pork rinds in place of the bread crumbs.
 The ketchup typically called for in the recipe is replaced with basic ingredients.

 It’s a New Year and I am determined to get things started off right.
 Although I could have celebrated New Year’s Day eating badly, I found some time to cook a low carb meal

 I was up as I haven’t been getting much sleep with a newborn in the house.
 That’s probably why I haven’t veered too far off the diet.
 There’s really not a lot of time to cook.

 The weather has been really cold and some comfort food was in order.
 This low carb meatloaf would have been better with a little mashed cauliflower, but to keep things simple I just served it with a mix of steamed vegetables.

 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!

 Additional spices can also be added to enhance the flavor.
-The tomato paste, sweetener and vinegar can be omitted to lower the carbs, but I wanted to have the tangy taste of catsup mixed in so I added these.
+The tomato paste, sweetener and vinegar can be omitted to lower the carbs, but I wanted to have the tangy taste of ketchup mixed in so I added these in.

 I’ve actually been making low carb meatloaf for a while.
-But, I is such a basic recipe, I’ve never thought of posting it.
+But, it’s such a basic recipe, I’ve never thought of posting it.

 If you want to use more of a traditional bread crumb in the low carb meatloaf, it’s easy to do.
-You simply bake up a quick low carb bread first, and then turn it into homemade breadcrumbs.
+You simply bake up a quick bread recipe first, and then turn it into homemade breadcrumbs.

-I used my basic quick bread to make the crumbs in my gluten free meatballs.
+I used my basic low carb bread to make the crumbs in my gluten free meatballs.
 It’s easy to modify that recipe into a meatloaf recipe or you can use the bread crumbs in this recipe instead of pork rinds.